ShabanMughal/Robot-Ai/README.md

 - **Landbot**: For providing free integration to make the website interactive with AI-driven conversations.
 - **Spline**: For enabling the creation of captivating 3D models.
 - **GSAP**: For delivering smooth, engaging animations.
+- **Zentry Font**: A modern and visually appealing font introduced in the JavaScript Mastery tutorial, enhancing the project's aesthetics.
 - **Vercel**: For seamless project hosting.

 ---